Images of Maurice Abravanel are courtesy of the Multimedia Archives at the J. Willard Marriott Library.

 It provides: "...a space for musicians and students [who, hopefully, through] sitting in his chair and brushing his keys will gain a greater breadth of understanding of music and in some real way be touched by Maurice's great love and compassion for the art of music, its performance and instruction, to which he dedicated his life." - Carolyn Abravanel

 An intimate environment for serious study by individuals and small groups, the studio provides a fitting environment for graduate oral exams, one of the capstone events of a student's advanced music study.
 The studio draws visitors worldwide.
+Click here to view a PDF of the inventory of the Maurice Abravanel Studio collection.
 Please contact us to schedule yours.

 About Maurice Abravanel:

 The internationally renowned maestro Maurice Abravanel conducted the Utah Symphony

 for more than 30 years, transforming it from a community orchestra into a well-respected,

 professional ensemble.
 Thanks to his efforts, Salt Lake's Symphony Hall, now named

 Abravanel Hall, opened in 1979.
 Before accepting the position in Utah to build his

 own symphony, Abravanel had established a remarkable career, including conducting